karengut97/School_District_Analysis/README.md

 ### School Spending
-School Spending is not impacted by the changes to Thomas High School.
-All measures remaing the same.
+Scores by school spending is not impacted by the changes to Thomas High School.
+All measures remain the same.

 **BEFORE** Thomas High School Changes:
 ![Scores_By_School_Spending_Original.png](Resources/Scores_By_School_Spending_Original.png)